PubCo Pulse

 November 25, 2024

-Gary Gensler, Chairman of the U.S. Securities and Exchange Commission (SEC), has announced that he will step down on January 20th, coinciding with the inauguration of President-elect Donald Trump.
-This move comes as no surprise, as Trump had previously vowed to remove Gensler during his campaign.
-With Gensler's departure, we can expect significant shifts in SEC policy, particularly in two key areas: Environmental, Social, and Governance (ESG) issues and cryptocurrency regulation.
+Gary Gensler, Chairman of the U.S. Securities and Exchange Commission (SEC), has announced that he will step down on January 20, 2025, coinciding with the inauguration of President-elect Donald Trump.
+This move comes as no surprise, as Trump had previously vowed during his campaign to remove Gensler.
+With Gensler's departure and his replacement by the President-elect, we can expect significant shifts in SEC policy, particularly in two key areas: Environmental, Social, and Governance (ESG) issues and cryptocurrency regulation.

 1. ESG Policy: A Likely Retreat

-When Gensler took over the SEC in 2021, one of his main focuses was enhancing corporate transparency on issues like climate change risks and board diversity.
-However, four years later, many of these regulations remain incomplete.
-Gensler's signature climate rules have faced setbacks, with several provisions diluted and currently embroiled in legal challenges.
-Given the political shift with Trump’s administration, we can expect a significant pullback on the SEC's ESG initiatives moving forward, as the focus may shift away from mandatory disclosures on these social and environmental issues.
+When Gensler took over the chairmanship of the SEC in 2021, one of his main focuses was enhancing corporate transparency on issues like climate change risks and board diversity.
+However, almost four years later, these regulatory initiatives remain incomplete.
+Gensler's signature climate change disclosure rules have faced setbacks, with several provisions in the final rules diluted from what was initially proposed and the entire package currently embroiled in legal challenges.
+Given the political shift with the incoming Trump administration, we can expect a significant rollback of the SEC's ESG initiatives moving forward, as the focus may shift away from mandatory disclosures on social and environmental issues.

 2. Crypto: A New Era on the Horizon

 Gensler’s tenure at the SEC has been marked by strong opposition to the cryptocurrency industry.
 He expressed concerns about fraud, scams, and the lack of clear and balanced information regarding digital assets.
-However, some key developments did take place, such as the approval of Bitcoin and Ethereum exchange-traded funds (ETFs) in 2024.
-Additionally, more mainstream corporations, beyond just MicroStrategy, are starting to explore Bitcoin as a reserve asset.
-With the incoming administration and comments from Vice President-elect Vance, it's clear that the SEC’s stance on cryptocurrency is likely to become more favorable.
-Expect a regulatory environment that is more supportive of crypto assets with real-world utility, while potentially leaving behind less substantive tokens, such as meme coins.
+There have been some key regulatory advances for the industry, such as the approval of Bitcoin and Ethereum exchange-traded funds (ETFs) in 2024.
+With the incoming administration, the SEC’s stance on digital assets is likely to become more favorable.
+Expect a regulatory environment that is more supportive of crypto assets with real-world utility, although it may be less favorable to less substantive tokens, such as meme coins.

 For more details on Gensler’s exit, read the AP report.